abhay-venkatesh/abhay-venkatesh.github.io/_pages/about.md

 #### Interests

-Abhay is primarily interested in Software Systems and Software Platform Infrastructure.
+Abhay is primarily interested in Computer Sciences with an emphasis on Advanced Software Systems.
 He has successfully designed and built ground-breaking robotics platforms, invented cutting-edge AI algorithms, and lead Software Platform Infrastructure development at one of the world's best technology companies.

 #### Writing